husnimun/pokedex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## How to Run
+You can access the project on https://inspiring-shaw-f6a4f9.netlify.com/

-In the project directory, you can run:
+To run the project on your local machine, you can run:
 ### `yarn start`

 Runs the app in the development mode.<br>